 How is encrypted web traffic intercepted?

-As shown in the diagram above, products intercept traffic by performing a so-called man-in-the-middle attack.
+As shown in the diagram above, products intercept traffic by performing an on-path attack (often referred to as a man-in-the-middle attack).
 In essence, the software redirects the encrypted connection to itself and pretends to be the requested website.
 The interceptor then opens a new encrypted connection to the destination website and proxies the data back and forth between the two connections, making the interception mostly “invisible.”
 Because the interceptor has access to the unencrypted data in the connection, it can read, change, and block any of the content sent or received by the client.

 There are two main ways in which connections are intercepted: locally and remotely.